rhodemilk/fakeornah/README.md

 ## Key Results <!--- do not change this line -->

 1. Used over 44,000 articles to train a linear regression model with 99% accuracy
-2. Identified 10 identifiers that are supported by the data we are using.
+2. Identified over 10 features that are supported by the data we are using.

 ## Methodologies <!--- do not change this line -->